 Conflicting?
 Kind of.
 But there is nothing conflicting about the elegance & luxuriousness of this cake.
 It simply is beautiful and completely sensuous.

 Since I first made this cake a few months ago, I tried different versions of the cake.
-The final composition of the cake, that I loved came from different masters.
-I adapted the recipes to my baking skills.
-I am a new baker, so I had to come with a foolproof plan.
+The final composition of the cake, that I loved came from a combination of various techniques and recipes.

 This looks like a lot of work, but the secret is that it just looks like it.
 I always make the coffee ganache and coffee essence first.
 That gives them time to cool down.